Download our Call for Paper

 Mega-Constellations of miniaturized satellites are currently fueling the progress, attracting venture capital in a never seen before

 ratio.
-Mega-Constellations of satellites for a diverse range of applications have become reality with the successful funding of OneWeb,
+Mega-Constellations of satellites for a diverse range of applications have become reality with the successful funding of OneWeb and other

 While using COTS electronics, such missions require an increased level of dependability in all subsystems to enable their use within